|No. 3-30b||Rev. 03-18-14||Date 12-14-89|

 - Motor Vehicle Code, Utah Code Ann.
 Section 41-6-44.20 (Unlawful Transportation of Alcoholic Beverages)

 - Alcoholic Beverage Control Act, Utah Code Ann.
 Section

 - 32A-12-28 (Unlawful Transportation of Alcoholic Beverages)

 Beverages intended for human consumption which contain alcohol.
 This includes, but is not limited to, liquors, wines, beer, and alcoholic "coolers."

 Any event, activity, or endeavor which has the official sanction of Weber State University.
 Any activity on or off campus initiated, aided, authorized or supervised by Weber State University administrative entities or organizations.

-Any person in a salaried, hourly, adjunct, clinical or other position defined in PPM 3-2 or 3-2a.
+Any person in a salaried, hourly, adjunct, clinical or other position defined in PPM 3-2 or

-Weber State University prohibits the possession, distribution, sale, manufacture or consumption of alcoholic beverages on the University campus except as permitted by PPM 5-25d and as allowed in the University's proprietary capacity, subject to Weber State University's Alcohol Service Guidelines.
+Weber State University prohibits the possession, distribution, sale, manufacture or consumption of alcoholic beverages on the University campus except

+These authorized exceptions must comply with all applicable law and all other policies, including PPM 5-25d.
 Furthermore, Weber State University prohibits the unauthorized possession, distribution, sale, manufacture or consumption of alcoholic beverages at any off-campus, University-sponsored activity.

-The institution may impose sanctions on employees who violate this policy as outlined in PPM 3-33, Discipline; PPM Section 9, Academic Freedom, Rights, Responsibilities and Due Process; and PPM 6-10a, Student Alcohol and Drugs.
+The institution may impose sanctions on employees who violate this policy as outlined in PPM 3-33, Discipline; PPM Section 9, Academic Freedom, Rights, Responsibilities and Due Process; and PPM 6-10, Student Alcohol and Drugs.